GitHub Integration

 - Select the repositories to grant access

-- Set permissions (see below)
+- Set permissions (see Required Permissions below)

-- Generate and copy the token
+- Click Generate token and copy it

 - Go to Integrations in Autoheal